acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

    :alt: BV-BRC For Educators
 ========

-NOTES:
-In fact, I you could add a whole new section on the doc site, "Education" with multiple pages. here are few things that come to mind.

-Introduction

-How BV-BRC supports education and educators

-Introduction to Educational workspaces

-How to set up educational workspace

-Getting started

-  Creating a workspace

-  Organizing content

-  Publishing workspace

-  Notifying BV-BRC team

-How to access and use educational workspaces

-  List of all educational workspaces

-How to use them for a class or course work

-Troubleshooting and getting help

-* Put together for webinar
-* Expecting to do in May
-* Shout out in Tools for Tomorrow Webinar

-BV-BRC periodically offers live instructional webinars where users can participate and ask questions along the way.
-The webinars are recorded and made available for viewing afterward from the `BV-BRC YouTube Channel <https://www.youtube.com/channel/UCDkT2ZCWhK3GBtm5R-o1J4A>`_.

 Introduction
 ---------------------------
 In congruence with servicing the biomedical research community via the development of robust, bioinformatic tools and services, the BV-BRC is equally commited to servicing the needs of our ever-growing community of educators.
 The *BV-BRC for Educators* community was formally organized to create a centralized network for the creation and publication of educational workspaces, exercises, and workflows by educators, for educators. *BV-BRC for Educators* will be used to support our educational community through: